milimarg/epitech-dump-for-everyone/README.md

 # epitech-dump-for-everyone

+## This repository is archived!
+The current maintained repository is [here](https://codeberg.org/milimarg/epitech-dump-for-everyone).

 Have you ever wanted to install the Epitech dump on your PC, but were too lazy to install the packages?
 This script is the solution!
 ## How to install?